 Rich and Nati have been engaged in the craft of decentralised organising for more than six years, starting with Occupy in 2011, co-founding Loomio (a worker co-op building software for collective decision-making) and Enspiral (a network of self-organising and purpose-driven companies).

-This year we’re touring the world, meeting with all kinds of groups who are trying to work without hierarchical management structures: co-ops, startups, NGOs, companies, activist networks, etc. We host workshops to share the body of knowledge we're collecting along the way.
+In 2017 we toured the world meeting with all kinds of groups who are trying to work without hierarchical management structures: co-ops, startups, NGOs, companies, activist networks, etc. We host workshops to share the body of knowledge we're collecting along the way.
 If you'd like us to visit your part of the world in 2018, read on...

 Wherever we go, we see that all of these groups face common challenges when they try to work without a traditional command-and-control structure.
 These groups tend to struggle for the same reasons.
 How can we be inclusive without spending all our time in meetings?
 How do we deal with power imbalances?
 How do we undo our programming and develop an open, collaborative culture?